Dr. Sasa Cukovic

 In February 2021 he became a CATIA Champion, which is a recognition issued by Dassault Systems (Paris, France) for long-term commitment in promoting and using the PLM System CATIA.
 In November 2021 he was elevated to IEEE senior member grade – a recognition from the world's largest engineering professional organization that prides itself on the advancement of technology in all fields of engineering.

-His current MSCA project – ScolioSIMcall_made (From Skin to Skeleton: Revolutionary Contactless and Non-Ionizing 3D Digital Diagnosis and Monitoring of Spinal Disorders in Adolescents) – addresses adolescent idiopathic scoliosis (AIS) which represents 80% of cases of scoliosis, a medical condition in which a patient’s spine has a complex anatomical deformity from birth onwards.
+His current MSCA project – ScolioSIM (From Skin to Skeleton: Revolutionary Contactless and Non-Ionizing 3D Digital Diagnosis and Monitoring of Spinal Disorders in Adolescents) – addresses adolescent idiopathic scoliosis (AIS) which represents 80% of cases of scoliosis, a medical condition in which a patient’s spine has a complex anatomical deformity from birth onwards.
 Existing diagnostic methods require radiographic exposure.
 A new generation of optical techniques that generate 3D digitalized surfaces of the patient’s back to assess the curvature of the spine and deformity progression are considered a reliable alternative.
 However, these digital techniques cannot estimate the internal parameters of AIS and ignore the 3D complexity of the internal spinal structure, and specifically vertebral rotation.
-The EU-funded ScolioSIMcall_made project proposes a markerless computer-based optical solution to generate a 3D reproduction of the patient-specific spine for diagnosis of both internal and external biomechanical features and parameters of AIS, avoiding radiographic exposures in monitoring pathological progression and therapy outcomes.
+The EU-funded ScolioSIM project proposes a markerless computer-based optical solution to generate a 3D reproduction of the patient-specific spine for diagnosis of both internal and external biomechanical features and parameters of AIS, avoiding radiographic exposures in monitoring pathological progression and therapy outcomes.

 Additional information